Theism: Pantheism

-Pantheism is the belief that reality, the universe and the cosmos are identical to divinity and a supreme being or entity.
+Pantheism is the belief that reality, the universe and the cosmos are identical to divinity and a creator deity or entity.
 Pointing to the universe as being an immanent creator deity in and of itself, the deity is understood as still expanding, creating, and eternal, or that all things compose an all-encompassing, immanent god or goddess that is manifested as the universe.
 As such, even astronomical objects are viewed as part of the sole deity.
 The worship of all gods of every religion has been conceived as a form of pantheism, but such a system is more akin to Omnism.

 Pantheist belief does not recognize a distinct personal god, anthropomorphic or otherwise, but instead characterizes a broad range of doctrines differing in forms of relationships between reality and divinity.
 Pantheistic concepts date back thousands of years, and pantheistic elements have been identified in various religious traditions.
 The term pantheism was coined by mathematician Joseph Raphson in 1697, and since then has been used to describe the beliefs of a variety of individuals and organizations.
 Pantheism was popularized in Western culture as a theology and philosophy based on the work of the 17th-century philosopher Baruch Spinoza—in particular, his book Ethics.
 A pantheistic stance was also expressed by the 16th-century by philosopher and cosmologist Giordano Bruno.